- Pollinator Biology and Ecology

 Applied and basic questions in honey bee foraging ecology and pollinator health.
 For more information, see www.freelyflyingbees.com

-This course is part of Virginia Tech's Pathways to General Education Curriculum, which is required for all undergraduates.
-It will count towards "Reasoning in the Natural Sciences".
+This course is part of Virginia Tech's Pathways to General Education Curriculum and counts towards "Reasoning in the Natural Sciences".

 I contribute to this course, which is taught by Dr. James Wilson.
 This course is designed to provide students with (1) a knowledge of honey bee biology, (2) an understanding of modern beekeeping practices and management techniques, and (3) a knowledge of the importance of the honey bee to modern agriculture and its use for crop pollination.
-I contribute 2 lectures on honey bee foraging and recruitment behaviors and 1 on sublethal impacts of pesticides on honey bee foraging behavior.
+I contribute 2 lectures on honey bee foraging, recruitment, and self-organization.